 - CPR Certification: Students are required to maintain CPR certification (American Heart Association Professional Rescuer) throughout the entire nursing program.
 Certification must be valid on or before August 15 of the admission year and annually thereafter unless the certification covers a multi-year window.
 CPR Certification is available through STCC.
 Information can be found at: Health Care Training: https://www.stcc.edu/wt/healthcare-programs/

-- Programmatic Technical Standards: Technical Standards reflect performance abilities and essential skills that are necessary for a student to successfully complete the requirements of a specified program.
-Students with disabilities must be able to meet the technical standards of the program with reasonable accommodations as defined by the American with Disabilities Act (ADA.)
-See the link below.
-Program Technical Standard forms found in your admission acceptance packet must be submitted to the Office of Health Services by July 1.
-The Health and Wellness Center office is located in Building 19, Room 177 (413 755-4230).
-Click here for Technical Standards Acknowledgement Form.
+- Programmatic Technical Standards: Technical Standards reflect performance abilities and essential skills that a student must demonstrate in order to successfully complete the requirements of a specified program.
+These Standards must be satisfied by all students in all aspects of the program, with or without reasonable accommodations, as defined by the Americans with Disabilities Act (ADA), including in the classroom, laboratories, and externship.
+If you are an individual with a documented disability who seeks reasonable accommodations, please contact the Office of Disability Services at (413) 755-4785 or stop by Building 19, Room 141 as soon as practicable for information concerning the College’s accommodation process.
+Additional information can also be found on the Office of Disability Service’s website: https://www.stcc.edu/resources/academic-support/ods/.
+Please note that Program Technical Standard forms found in your admission acceptance packet must be submitted to the Health and Wellness Center by July 1.
+The Health and Wellness Center is located in Building 19, Room 177 and can be reached at (413) 755-4230.

 - Students must meet the requirements of the Health Program latex policy.
 Click on the link below for full policy information.

 - The School of Health and Patient Simulation and the Department of Nursing reserves the right to rescind the admission status of any student not meeting all pre- and post- admission requirements.